Gérard Genette

 Gérard Genette (/fr/; 7 June 1930 – 11 May 2018) was a French literary theorist, associated in particular with the structuralist movement and with figures such as Roland Barthes and Claude Lévi-Strauss, from whom he adapted the concept of bricolage.

 Life

-Genette was born in Paris, where he studied at the Lycée Lakanal and the École Normale Supérieure, University of Paris.
+Genette was born in Paris, where he studied at the Lycée Lakanal, the École Normale Supérieure, and Paris IV.

 After leaving the French Communist Party, Genette was a member of Socialisme ou Barbarie during 1957–8.

-He received his professorship in French literature at the Sorbonne in 1967.
+He received his associate professorship in French literature at the Sorbonne in 1967.

 In 1970 with Hélène Cixous and Tzvetan Todorov he founded the journal Poétique and he edited a series of the same name for Éditions du Seuil.